HISTORY OF WORLD BACKUP DAY

 - 1 in 10 computers are infected with viruses each month

 …and that does not even count the rise of ransomware incidences, which can immobilize consumers and paralyze businesses.
-This week the city of Atlanta was held hostage by cyberattackers for $51,000 in bitcoin.
+Last year the city of Atlanta was held hostage by cyberattackers for $51,000 in bitcoin.
 Residents were unable to pay bills, go online to switch on water services, and the municipal courts were closed.
 Recently sixteen hospitals in the UK had to cancel appointments and non-essential surgeries due to a ransomware attack.

 There are essentially three ways you can protect your computer, laptop, or smartphone data — whether it’s via syncing, copying, or backing up…

 You can backup to tape (how 20th century), optical (how last millennium), thumb drive, or memory card.
 In many cases, while the capacity may be limited compared to other technologies, it has the advantage of being mobile.
 You can take it with you, or offsite against the threat of disaster.

 - Pros: cheap, portable